jorge6242/react-ts-redux-dashboard/README.md

 ## Features

 - ReactJS-Typescript with Hooks
+- Interfaces and Types
 - Auth Login with API REST
 - Forms validations with Hooks
 - LocalStorage Encryption with secure-ls
 - React Router
 - Material UI
 - Bem Metodology
-- Global Store with React Context API and useReducer()
+- Redux and Redux-Thunk
-- Custom components like Modal, Snackbar and form elements
+- Custom components like Modal, Snackbar, DataTable and Form Elements

 ## Config